mikofo/earth-moves/README.md

-# education-data-vis
+# Earth Moves

-A website using html and d3 that uses data visualization to highlight some of the challenges in the American education system
+A website using html and d3 that uses data visualization to show global seismic activity.